 You can create a connection to your Workfront account directly from inside a Workfront Fusion module.

-In any Workfront app module, click Add next to the Connection box.
+1. In any Adobe Workfront module, click Add next to the Connection field.

-Click SAML log in to create the connection and go back to the module.
+3. Click Continue to save the connection and return to the module.

 For more information on SSO, see Overview of single sign-on in Adobe Workfront